digital-dj-tools/dj-data-converter/README.md

 ## Install

-Download the Basic Edition from the [releases](https://github.com/digital-dj-tools/dj-data-converter/releases) page.
+Download the Basic Edition from the [releases](https://github.com/digital-dj-tools/dj-data-converter/releases) page as a zip or tar.gz archive, and then extract the archive into a directory.

 To download the Pro Edition, please [contact me](mailto:abcoyle@gmail.com) for pricing.

 ## Usage

 ### Windows
-Open a command prompt and navigate to the directory where the app was downloaded:
+Open a command prompt and change to the directory where the archive was extracted:
 ```
 cd <download-dir>
 ```